-Long Beach Memorial's outcome data demonstrates that at least 90 percent of individuals identified at risk for falling are no longer at risk after completing their rehabilitation program.
+Long Beach Medical Center's outcome data demonstrates that at least 90 percent of individuals identified at risk for falling are no longer at risk after completing their rehabilitation program.

 Forty percent of people over the age of 40 experience dizziness due to a vestibular deficit.
-The Memorial Balance and Vestibular Center at Long Beach Memorial designs individualized treatment programs to improve balance, reduce fall risks, limit dizziness and increase functional mobility.
+The Memorial Balance and Vestibular Center at Long Beach Medical Center designs individualized treatment programs to improve balance, reduce fall risks, limit dizziness and increase functional mobility.

 A community balance exercise class for graduates of the program is offered to help maintain functional accomplishments.